Rosie Hegarty – BA Hons Early Childhood Studies Blended Learning Success

 Early Years & Montessori

-The BA Hons Early Childhood Studies Blended Learning course allows students to complete their Level 8 degree from anywhere in the world through online classes and one-to-one tutor support.
+The BA Hons Early Childhood Studies blended learning programme allows students to gain their Honours degree from anywhere in the world through online classes and one-to-one tutor support.

-Portobello Institute makes your BA Hons Early Childhood Studies Blended Learning possible.
+Portobello Institute makes your BA Hons Early Childhood Studies blended learning accessible, achievable and affordable.

 For recent graduate Rosie Hegarty, being able to study online from Donegal allowed her to balance work, study and family life.